kyper-io/alfa/README.md

 Copyrights in the Alfa project are retained by their contributors.
 No copyright assignment is required to contribute to the Alfa project.

+Every file includes explicit copyright and license notices.
 For full authorship information, see [AUTHORS](AUTHORS) and the version control history.

 ## License